 The proposal will expand eligibility for the Transition to Community Initiative to people age 65 and older who are receiving services at Anoka Metro Regional Treatment Center (AMRTC), the Minnesota Security Hospital (MSH), or the Forensic Nursing Home in St. Peter and who no longer require hospital level of care.
-This proposal would also expand eligibility to adults of all ages being served at Community Behavioral Health Hospitals (CBHHs) as well as children under age 21 in the Child and Adolescent Behavioral Health Services (CABHS) program, who likewise do not require hospital level of care.
+It would also include people over age 65 who are being served at Community Behavioral Health Hospitals (CBHHs).

-These individuals will be eligible for the same services available to those currently served by the Transition to Community Initiative, including Home and Community Based Services waivers.
-Transition grant funds available under the Transition to Community Initiative will also be used to assist eligible individuals, across populations, and their providers in preparing for the move to the community and will meet any needs that cannot currently be met with MA-funded services.
+Transition grant funds already available under the Transition to Community Initiative will also be used to assist eligible individuals, across populations, and their providers in preparing for the move to the community and will meet any needs that cannot currently be met with MA-funded services.